Dave Habiger: Career

 Habiger was recognized as an Automotive News All-Star in 2021 for his leadership in the automotive industry.

 Habiger sits on the advisory boards for the Heroic Imagination Project, the University of Chicago, and the Network for Teaching Entrepreneurship, which provides entrepreneurial education to young people from low-income communities.
 He is a member of the board of trustees at Rush University Medical Center.
 He is a member of the National Academy of Television Arts and Sciences and Society of Motion Picture & Television Engineers.

-Personal life

-He is a European Union citizen and holds dual citizenship in the United States and Ireland.
-He is married with two children.
-In 2016, Habiger delivered the commencement address at St. Norbert College.